arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

-= 3.4.0 =
+= 3.4.1 =

-* Updated frontend avoid problems with galleries like Meow which trigger DOM updates and remove event handlers on image links.
+* Updated frontend to avoid problems with galleries like Meow which trigger DOM updates and remove event handlers on image links.

 = 3.3.1, 3.3.2 =